63days/kaist-3dml-assignments/setup/README.md

 Open a web browser, and go to the link you copied.
 You should be able to see a screen like this:
 ![jupyter_lab](./docs/jupyter_lab.png)

-Now all setup for the assignment has finished.
+Now all setup for the assignments has finished.

 Move to `pointnet` directory and follow the `REAMD.md` there.